By Nancy Armitage

 There is a several wisdoms that Mr. Huntington taught me in my Huntington research.
 One should buy one’s collections from many different sources.
 This makes a collection more valuable & more interesting.
 Whether the collection is books, roses, herbs, exotic birds, or paintings, have a specialty.
 Making the collection “one of a kind” & different.
 Also, to have a theme with your collection: Mr. Huntington loved English portraits paintings & English landscapes.
 Mrs. Arabella Huntington loved everything French: Louis XVI style, French furniture, French paintings, Marie Antoinette chandeliers, & French sculptures, etc.

-Mr. Henry E. Huntington was an Art Collector, his large art collection of English paintings of the 1800’s is a World Class treasure.
-He employed Sir Joseph Duveen (art dealer in NY, London & Paris) to purchase some his rare paintings.
+Mr. Henry E. Huntington was an Art Collector, his large art collection of English paintings of the 1800’s are World Class treasure.
+He employed Sir Joseph Duveen (art dealer in NY, London, & Paris) to purchase some his rare paintings.
 Making Duveen a very large profit, Duveen was quite a charmer.
 Arabella’s son, Archer Huntington called Duveen “a pirate” in one of his letter to his mother.
 Henry E. Huntington would also have auction houses bid for him to buy a painting.
-Mr. Huntington’s greatest treasure was his famous “Blue Boy” by Gainsborough; it was delivered on Tuesday, March 21st, 1922 to the San Marino Ranch, CA. Edwards & Belle hung it up in the large Drawing Room the very next day.
+Mr. Huntington’s greatest treasure was his famous “Blue Boy” by Gainsborough; the painting was delivered on Tuesday, March 21st, 1922 to the San Marino Ranch, CA. Edwards & Belle hung it up in the large Drawing Room the very next day.
 Later, after Mr. Huntington died in 1927, Blue Boy & the other treasured paintings were moved.
-“Blue Boy” is now in the “Art Gallery” of paintings which was built in the 1930’s.
+“Blue Boy” is now in the “Art Gallery” of paintings which was built in the 1930’s with the help of HEH’s sister, Caroline Huntington Holladay.

-Mr. H. E. Huntington Art Collection started strong in 1910, when Henry Huntington mansion was completed at the San Marino Ranch.
-He moved in as a divorced man from his 1st wife, Mary.
-Duveen & Mrs. Arabella Huntington (who had elegant taste) helped him fill the Huntington Mansion buying furniture, fancy French tapestries and treasures.
+Mr. H. E. Huntington Art Collection started strong in 1910, when the Henry Huntington mansion was completed at the San Marino Ranch.
+He moved into his mansion, as a divorced man from his 1st wife, Mary.
+Duveen & Mrs. Arabella Huntington (who had elegant taste) helped him fill the Huntington Mansion buying furniture, fancy French tapestries, & treasures, that HEH paid for.
 It wasn’t until 1913, Henry Huntington & Arabella (Mrs. Collis P. Huntington at the time) got married.

 The San Marino Ranch became The Huntington Library & Botanical Garden Collection of rare flowers, herbs, trees, & shrubs started gradually for Mr. H. E. Huntington.
 It was Mr. Henry Huntington’s crowning glory he was so proud of it.
 In the early 1900’s, the property was a California ranch, a successful working ranch.
 He grew oranges, crops like pumpkins, corn, & alfalfa.
 He was like President Jefferson at Monticello, he was a gentleman’s farmer.
 Huntington hired a man who was an expert on trees, fruit, & flowers; his name was William Hertrich, “the Superintendent of the San Marino Ranch”.